Losing job-based coverage

 What happens if I let my coverage lapse?

-A gap can leave you exposed if something happens, and depending on timing you may have to wait for the next enrollment window.
+Practically speaking, any care you need in the meantime comes out of your own pocket, and depending on timing it may affect your next enrollment window — both things we can usually avoid if we look early.
 That's why I move quickly to line up new coverage before your old plan ends whenever possible.

 Can coverage start right after my old plan ends?